nervewastaken/movie_app/README.md

 {
   "error": "Crew member is already assigned to this movie."
 }

-This documentation should cover all endpoints, providing a comprehensive guide for developers using your API.
-Let me know if you need further adjustments or additional features!

 Feel free to check out the repository for the complete source code!